laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 ### Noise Filtering algorithms applied

+For noise filtering, we use a moving median filter, which has the benefit of removing outliers completely.
+This is more robust than the moving average, where the effect of outliers is reduced, but not removed.

 ### Linear regression algorithms applied for slope determination

 There are several different linear regression methods [[9]](#9).
 We have several requirements on the algorithm: